upgini/upgini/README.md

 [![Gitter Сommunity](https://img.shields.io/badge/gitter-@upgini-teal.svg?logo=gitter)](https://gitter.im/upgini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) -->
 ## ❔ Overview

 **Upgini** is an intelligent data search engine with a Python library that helps you find and add relevant features to your ML pipeline from hundreds of public, community, and premium external data sources.
-Under the hood, Upgini automatically optimizes all connected data sources by [generating an optimal set of machine ML features using large language models (LLMs), GraphNNs and recurrent neural networks (RNNs)](https://upgini.com/#optimized_external_data).
+Under the hood, Upgini automatically optimizes all connected data sources by [generating an optimal set of ML features using large language models (LLMs), GNNs (graph neural networks), and recurrent neural networks (RNNs)](https://upgini.com/#optimized_external_data).

 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient enrichment tools for external data blocks massive adoption of external features in ML pipelines.
-We want radically simplify features search and enrichment to make external data a standard approach.
-Like a hyperparameter tuning for machine learning nowadays.
+We want to radically simplify feature search and enrichment to make external data a standard approach.
+Like hyperparameter tuning in machine learning today.

 **Mission:** Democratize access to data sources for data science community.

 ## 🚀 Awesome features
-⭐️ Automatically find only relevant features that *give accuracy improvement for ML model*.
-Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement
+⭐️ Automatically find only relevant features that *improve your model’s accuracy*.
+Not just correlated with the target variable, which in 9 out of 10 cases yields zero accuracy improvement
-⭐️ Automated feature generation from the sources: feature generation with Large Language Models' data augmentation, RNNs, GraphNN; multiple data source ensembling
+⭐️ Automated feature generation from the sources: feature generation with LLM‑based data augmentation, RNNs, and GraphNNs; ensembling across multiple data sources
 ⭐️ Automatic search key augmentation from all connected sources.
-If you do not have all search keys in your search request, such as postal/zip code, Upgini will try to add those keys based on the provided set of search keys.
+If you do not have all search keys in your search request, such as postal/ZIP code, Upgini will try to add those keys based on the provided set of search keys.
 This will broaden the search across all available data sources
-⭐️ Calculate accuracy metrics and uplifts after enrichment existing ML model with external features
+⭐️ Calculate accuracy metrics and uplift after enriching an existing ML model with external features
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
-Mitigate risks of unstable external data dependencies in ML pipeline
+Mitigate the risks of unstable external data dependencies in the ML pipeline
-⭐️ Easy to use - single request to enrich training dataset with [*all of the keys at once*](#-search-key-types-we-support-more-to-come):
+⭐️ Easy to use - a single request to enrich the training dataset with [*all of the keys at once*](#-search-key-types-we-support-more-to-come):
 <table>
   <tr>
     <td> date / datetime </td>